vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-migrating-google-tag-manager-app.md

  - "/docs/guides/vtex-io-documentation-setting-up-google-tag-manager"
 ---

-Version 3.x of VTEX’s Google Tag Manager (GTM) app enables comprehensive tracking of the user's journey within the store, from product views to purchases, using events triggered by the `ecommerceV2` variable.
+Version 3.x of [VTEX Google Tag Manager (GTM) app](https://developers.vtex.com/docs/apps/vtex.google-tag-manager) introduces enhanced tracking capabilities for user interactions within the store.
+With the integration of the `ecommerceV2` variable, this version allows for comprehensive monitoring of the user journey, capturing events from product views to completed purchases.
 Additionally, it allows stores to send events in both the Google Analytics 4 (GA4) format and the Universal Analytics (UA) format, facilitating a seamless transition to GA4.

 ## New properties to the product schema